 Creating an optimized Facebook ad doesn’t get you advertising conversions.
 Because even if the user clicks the ad it doesn’t mean they’re also going to convert.
 To increase the chances of converting a user post-click, you need to connect all targeted Facebook ads with relevant personalized post-click pages.
-This could be easily managed by the Instapage platform for creating landing pages.
+This could be easily managed by the Instapage platform for creating and promoting landing pages.

 You must create message-matched post-click landing pages for your social media ad campaigns to increase conversions and your ROI.
 The post-click page that follows the ad should narrate the same story/message in the ad, fulfill user expectations — all this makes them more likely to convert.

 Don’t send audiences to your Facebook page or website homepage after they click the ad since 31% of advertisers are losing leads because they’re sending traffic to their homepage or another Facebook page.

 To master the two halves of the Facebook Advertising puzzle you need to optimize your ads and connect them to personalized post-click landing pages.
 Let’s first have a closer look at Facebook ad types advertisers have access to for promoting their offers.